TOD-theses/paper-T-RACE/main.typ

 Our analysis shows, that 34 TOD candidates have been marked as approximately TOD but not TOD.
 As such, we have $Delta_T_B changesDiffer Delta_(T_B prime)$ and ${Delta_T_A, Delta_T_B} changesEqual {Delta_(T_A prime), Delta_(T_B prime)}$.
 In all of these cases, the differences of $T_A$ between the normal and reverse scenario balance out the differences of $T_B$ between the normal and reverse scenario.
 One example is discussed in detail in @app:analysis-of-definition-differences.

 Further 10 TOD candidates are TOD but not approximately TOD, i.e. ${Delta_T_A, Delta_T_B} changesDiffer {Delta_(T_A prime), Delta_(T_B prime)}$ but $Delta_T_B changesEqual Delta_(T_B prime)$.
 In these cases, $T_A$ creates different state changes depending on whether it was executed before or after $T_B$, thus being TOD.
-The execution of $T_B$ is not impacted by the transaction order.
+The execution of $T_B$ is not impacted by the transaction order.#todo[Relate this to the assumption we made for the approximation.
+Check if these look like attacks maybe?]

+A weakness of this comparison is, that we use TOD candidates which are tailored for the TOD approximation and therefore TOD candidates that are TOD may be underrepresented.
+This could be the reason, why we found 34 TOD candidates that are approximately TOD but not TOD, while we only found 10 TOD candidates that are TOD but not approximately TOD.

-In total, from the 1628 TOD candidates labelled as TOD or not TOD using our original definition, we obtained the same label with the adapted definition for 96.4% of these TOD candidates.
-This demonstrates that the theoretical weakness of the approximation discussed in @sec:weakness-focus-on-tb has practical impacts, but also that simulating $T_A$ in the reverse scenario can be omitted in a tradeoff for some accuracy.
+Nonetheless, from the 1628 TOD candidates labelled as TOD or not TOD using our original definition, we obtained the same label with the adapted definition for 96.4% of these TOD candidates.
+In the case that TOD transaction pairs are underrepresented in our sample, this still demonstrates that most candidates labelled as approximately TOD are also TOD.

 = TOD attack characteristics <sec:tod-attack-characteristics>